Indian Ocean Drive pinnacles

 As you cross the Yanchep National Park and wind down towards the town of Lancelin the Indian Ocean Drive takes you through the largest fields of wildflowers in the world (between August to October) offering you an uninterrupted sight of pink and yellow and white.

 The many glorious clusters of native grass trees and scrubs, that can be found all across Australia can also be found here.
-Other than taking you to the highlighted Pinnacles Desert, the Indian Ocean Drive also brings you to a few other attractions on the way, and the most popular among them is the town of Lancelin famous for its sand dunes.
+Other than taking you to the highlighted Pinnacles Desert, the Indian Ocean Drive also brings you to a few other attractions on the way, and the most popular among them is the town of Lancelin famous for its dunes.

 Indian Ocean Drive perth